A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Point mass proposal Metropolis-Hastings

-In this initial step, we formulate a discrete HMM approximation to the SSM and sample a trajectory, i.e., a value for $x_{1:T}$, from the discrete approximation.
-We then correct for the approximate sampling distribution using a Metropolis-Hastings step targeting the correct posterior distribution.
-First, we propose a partition of the whole state space into a grid: in the simplest case considered here, the state space at each time $t$, $\chi$, is partitioned into intervals, forming grid cells.
+First, we propose a partition of the whole state space into a grid.
+The state space at each time $t$, $\chi$, is partitioned into intervals, forming grid cells.
 The $N$ grid cells at time $t$ are denoted $I_t(n),$ $n=1, \dots, N$ and span $\chi$ with no overlap.
 The respective outer grid cells have infinite length if the state space is unbounded.
 An example of such a partition is shown in Figure \ref{fig:partition}.

 The grid cells discretize the state space.
 Thus, the grid cell indices are the discrete states of an HMM.
 For the grid cells given by $\{I_t(1), \dots I_t(N)\}$, the indices are simply $\{1, \dots N\}$, with dynamics given by the SSM density of each grid cell.
 Mathematically, let $B_t$ denote the random variable of the grid cell indices under the specified grid cell boundaries so that $B_t \in \{1,\dots,N\}$ for $t=1,\dots,T$.
-Then the HMM probabilities are given for states $k, n \in \{1, \dots, N\}$ as
+Then the HMM probabilities are given for states $k, n \in \{1, \dots, N\}$ as follows:

-These HMM probabilities are therefore, in general, defined by analytically intractable integrals of the state space equations over the given intervals:
+These HMM probabilities under the original SSM are therefore defined by integrals of the state space equations over the given intervals: